64kramsystem/personal_notes/bash.md

 1. They're not PCRE;
 2. The expressions don't need to be quoted;
-3. Use a temporary variable (or cmd subsitution) when using slashed metacharacters;
+3. Use a temporary variable (or cmd subsitution) when using metacharacters with backslash;
 4. `^` and `$` refer to the *whole string*, not the line;
 5. DON'T WRAP with ruby regex slashes!!!